THE HEARTLAND OF AGTECH

 AgTech is the fastest growing sector in the Research Park, with innovation occurring across the value chain – from inputs to production, harvest to post harvest storage, commodity trading to processing.
 It leverages the university’s long legacy of excellence in computing and data analytics, and its status as a thought leader in newer technologies such as mixed reality; robotics; artificial intelligence; and machine learning.

-The Research Park hosts an annual AgTech Innovation Summit in early March, which has grown to 400 attendees including entrepreneurs, investors, corporations, startups, academics, students, growers, and others in the agribusiness sector.
+The Research Park hosts an annual AgTech Innovation Summit in early March, which has grown to 900+ registered attendees including entrepreneurs, investors, corporations, startups, academics, students, growers, and others in the agribusiness sector.

 Access To Talent

 The College of ACES is a multi-disciplinary institution that works to find innovative solutions to the world’s most critical challenges in order to ensure sustainable food and energy, a thriving environment and healthy families and communities.

 ACES is a global leader in the most promising areas of scholarship in the agricultural, consumer, and environmental sciences.
-They are known for our globally competitive students (3,400+), their first-class discovery research, and the innovative knowledge they share.
+They are known for their globally competitive students (3,400+), their first-class discovery research, and the innovative knowledge they share.

 Parkland College is the only community college in Illinois to offer a high-tech, hands-on career program in both Precision Ag and Advanced Applicator Technician training.
 Their NSF-funded Midwest Center for Precision Agriculture provides students, area employees, regional growers, and high school educators the knowledge and skills-based training to be successful.
 With a 20-year history of training precision agronomists, they’ve built a strong regional reputation.

-They have been recognized as the #2 Precision Agriculture community college in the country and awarded three National Science Foundation grants for their innovative programming.
+They have been recognized as the #2 Precision Agriculture community college in the country and awarded four National Science Foundation grants for their innovative programming.

 ADM Modeling Center: Employs student interns to perform computational work, conceptual engineering, and modeling to evaluate bio-based chemicals.
 The ADM center at UIRP will be expanding in scope and size in fall 2022.